Nintails-TF/tabula-rasa/tabula-rasa/02_Professional/Open University/B329 - Leadership in a changing world/Course Overview.md

 - TMA 01 - November 13th - 25%
 	- Blogging about leadership in turbulent times.
-		- Create a blog post about a famous leadership figure.
+		- Create a blog post about a social issue.
+Referencing a leadership figure.
 (60%)
 			- 800 words
 		- Write interview questions if you were going to interview them.
 (20%)
 			- 350 words